OGGM/oggm/docs/input-data.rst

 to see this service as a "shop", allowing users to define a "shopping list" of data that users can add to their :ref:`glacierdir`.

-This page explains the various "shelves" or sections of this shop.
+This page describes the various products you will find ind this shop.

 .. important::